Getting a copy of an accident report

 Accident reports for accidents that happened in the area of the City of Cape Town where there is no criminal case opened are kept by the city.

 For accidents that happened in the jurisdiction of the City of Cape Town, you can contact:

 Tel: 021 812 4449/53/54

 All other accident reports are kept by the Department of Transport and Public Works.

 How to obtain an accident report from the Department:

-- You'll need to have a request letter with your signature or an authorisation/consent letter or a power of attorney.
+- You need to have a request letter with your signature or an authorisation/consent letter or a power of attorney.

 - Submit a copy of the ID of the person who was involved in an accident.

-- If your name doesn’t appear on the accident report, you’ll need to get an affidavit from the nearest police station.
+- If your name does not appear on the accident report, you need to get an affidavit from the nearest police station.

 - Pay R165.

-- The Department can email or fax the accident report back to you if it’s received all the proper documentation.
-You can request a copy of the accident report through the following means of contact:
+- The Department can e-mail or fax the accident report back to you if it has received all the proper documentation.

 Physical Address: 2nd floor, 9 Dorp Street, Cape Town